Kimserey/BlogArchive/20171125_aspnetcore_validation.md

-# Validation in ASP NET Core
+# Validation in ASP NET Core and Angular

-In order to ensure that values passed to our web server are correct, it is required to ensure validation.
-Today we will see how we can implement validation in ASP NET Core using data annotation.
+Validation is an important part of the application development.
+There are two parts where validation is required, the API level and the frontend.
+The API validation is meant to prevent any malformed input to corrupt our data while the frontend validation is meant to guide the user to fill in a form by providing interactive feedback on her input.
+ASP NET Core for the backend and Angular for the frontend both ship with validation mechanisms fulfilling are requirements.
+Today we will see how we can implement validation in ASP NET Core using data annotation and inline validation with Angular reactive form.
 This post will be composed by 2 parts:

 ```
-1. Validation with ASP NET Core
+1. Implement validation for ASP NET Core
 2. Implement inline validation for Angular form
 ```

-## 1. Validation with ASP NET Core
+## 1. Implement validation for ASP NET Core

 In ASP NET Core, validation can be implemented using data annotation.
 On each call, parameters are tested against the annotation and the `ModelState` property is filled up.
 When any of the parameters is invalid, the model state will be invalid and the following `Model.IsValid` will be `false`.